 - Demonstrate participation in school activities, community organizations, employment, and/or service leadership.

 - Graduate by July of their currently scheduled graduation date as of the date of scholarship award.

-- Plan to attend a college, university, or vocational school post-graduation.
+- Plan to attend a college, university, vocational school, or continuing education program post-graduation.